-We farm organically with a biodynamic philosophy.
+Altfrid and Sue farmed organically with a biodynamic philosophy.
 Biodynamics looks at the farm as an organism with the goal in mind to develop a self-sustaining farm “individuality”.
 No synthetic fertilizers, farm chemicals or genetically modified organisms (GMO’s) are used on the land.
-No antibiotics or hormones are used on the animals.
-Our belief is that farming with nature trumps farming against it.
-We have been in business since 1990 and have been using management intensive grazing since 1992.
+No hormones or antibiotics are used on the animals.
+Their belief has always been that farming with nature trumps farming against it and that they leave the farm and soil better than they found it.

 Animal and Dairy Sciences

-After graduating in animal and dairy sciences in Germany, Altfrid immigrated to the US in 1986 to marry Sue and pursue his dream of farming.
+After graduating with a graduate degree in animal and dairy sciences in Germany, Altfrid immigrated to the US in 1986 to marry Sue and pursue his dream of farming.
 Sue (nee Zinniker) grew up on the oldest biodynamic dairy farm in the US near East Troy, Wisconsin.

-Krusen Grass Farms has a strong commitment to advocating grass-based farming and organic farming practices both to producers and consumers.
+Altfrid and Sue have a strong commitment to advocating grass-based farming and organic farming practices to producers and consumers.
 Having trained interns and share-milkers for their whole career, Altfrid and Sue are still finding ways to help the next generation get started in farming.
-We raised three children on the farm, Antony (Tony), Julia and Justin who are now pursuing their own dreams in the world.
+They raised three children on the farm, Antony (Tony), Julia and Justin who are now pursuing their own dreams in the world.